openredact/openredact-app/README.md

 ### Install the pre-commit hooks

-`pre-commit` is a Python tool to manage our pre-commit hooks.
+`pre-commit` is a Python tool to manage git pre-commit hooks.
 It is installed with the Python dev dependencies.
+Run the following code to install pre-commit hooks for formatting and linting Python and JavaScript code (black, flake8, prettier and eslint).
+The tests being slower than formatters and linters are run by CI, so don't forget to run them manually before committing.

 ```
 pre-commit install